pwitvoet/mess/scripting system.md

 - `number sqrt(number value)`
     - Takes the square root of the given value.

+Constants:

+- `number PI`
+    - The constant π (3.1415926535897931) is the ratio between a circle's circumference and its diameter.

 ### Trigonometry:
 Functions related to rotations and angles: